EnriquePires/Hiei_Ds/Digit Recognizer/description.md

 This is a model that recognizes integers from 0 to 9.
 I worked here with tensorflow keras.
+Open the .ipynb file with Jupiter notebooks.